How to Get on Spotify Playlists in 10 Steps

 The best way to do this is to self-release your music through a distributor like LANDR, DistroKid, or CD Baby.

-It’s important to note that when it comes to editorial playlists, you can only pitch music that hasn’t yet been released.
+It’s important to note that when it comes to editorial playlists, you can only pitch music that hasn’t yet been released and you have to have at least one release live on the platform before you can start pitching music.

 Because of this, it’s a good idea to establish yourself on Spotify with a minor single release before you work your way up to an editorial pitch.

-2. Make the most of Spotify for Artists
+2. Set up Spotify for Artists for success

-Spotify for Artists is several different tools in one — it allows you to develop a visual identity for your music, better understand your audience, and more.
+Spotify for Artists is several different tools in one — it allows you to develop a visual identity for your music, better understand your audience, create Artist Pick playlists and more.

-Set up artist images to enhance the way you present yourself on the platform, use a well-written and up-to-date artist bio, and familiarize yourself with the analytics tools.
+So, put some concerted thought and effort into setting up artist profile and banner images that enhance the way you present yourself on the platform, use a well-written and up-to-date artist bio, and familiarize yourself with the analytics tools.

 3. Develop your following outside of Spotify